binford2k/update_the_world/slides/motivation.md

     * Often we pay for it in stability, which ends up as a detractor again.
     * And there are limits to what we can build in any given release cycle.

+.callout.warning Ultimately, this means that the differential between inertia and reward for a minor upgrade cycle is effectively fixed and pretty small.

 ~~~ENDSECTION~~~